 Management evaluates the effectiveness of our internal control over financial reporting by using the criteria established in Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Based on this criteria, management concluded that our internal control over financial reporting as of December 31, 2017 was not effective due to the material weakness described below.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
+Based on this criteria, management concluded that our internal control over financial reporting as of December 31, 2018 was not effective due to the material weakness described below.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.

-Management identified ITGC deficiencies related to user access controls for our proprietary web-based system, which is used to process orders, record bonus volume activity and calculate member commissions.
-The Company's ITGC user access controls specific to our proprietary web-based system did not operate effectively to provide an adequate audit trail for system change management and for the periodic review and testing of user access rights and permissions.
-Although the control deficiencies identified resulted in no material misstatements to the consolidated financial statements, these ITGC deficiencies, combined with inadequate compensating review controls, create a reasonable possibility that a material misstatement to the consolidated financial statements will not be prevented or detected on a timely basis and represent a material weakness in the Company's internal control over financial reporting.
-As a result, management concluded that our internal control over financial reporting was not effective at December 31, 2017.
+Management identified a deficiency related to the design effectiveness of the Company's controls surrounding the determination of the appropriate revenue recognition date.
+Specifically, the Company did not timely review and appropriately document shipping information provided by its third-party logistics ("3PL") facilities.
+Furthermore, the Company did not test a sufficient sample of individual shipping documents, as provided by its 3PLs, to determine and conclude that the shipping date agreed with the date revenues were recognized.
+Although the control deficiency identified resulted in no material misstatements to the consolidated financial statements, this deficiency creates a reasonable possibility that a material misstatement to the consolidated financial statements will not be prevented or detected on a timely basis and represents a material weakness in the Company's internal control over financial reporting.
+As a result, management concluded that our internal control over financial reporting was not effective at December 31, 2018.